droidsam1/data-structures-and-algorithms/chapter15/README.md

 B[ Great Expectations ] --> C[ Alice in Wonderland ] B[ Great Expectations ] --> D[ Lord of the flies ]
 ````

+``R: The order would be: Moby Dick, Great Expectations, Alice In wonderland, Lord of the Flies, Robinson Crusoe, Pride and Prejudice and The Odyssey``